 sights unforeseen is a single exhibition on view in two Greenville Technical College locations: Riverworks Gallery in downtown Greenville and the Benson Campus Galleries in Taylors.
 Larsen will give a gallery talk at the Benson Campus on Thursday, August 27 at 4:30 pm.
 She will also be on hand First Friday, September 4 at Riverworks Gallery from 6-9pm.
 The exhibition and gallery talk are free and open to the public.

 Linda Larsen is a printmaker, sculptor and painter.
 She currently lives and works in Asheville, NC where she has exhibited at Front Gallery of the Community Arts Council, Zone One Contemporary Gallery, and Flood Gallery Fine Arts Center.
 Most recently "Sights Unseen" was on view at Upstairs Artspace in Tryon, NC.
 Larsen and her husband have lived in Asheville since 1983, first raising their sons and now enjoying their grandson's visits there.

-Riverworks Gallery and the Benson Campus Galleries are operated by and for the faculty and students of the Visual and Performing Arts Department at Greenville Technical College.
+Riverworks Gallery and the Benson Campus Galleries are operated by and for the faculty and students of the Department of Visual and Performing Arts at Greenville Technical College.
 The gallery is located at 300 River Street, Suite 202, along the scenic Reedy River in downtown Greenville, SC.
 The Benson Campus Galleries are located at 2522 Locust Hill Road (Hwy 290) in Taylors, SC.

 For more information, call: